Soviet submarine K-43: Description

 K-43 had a length of 94 m overall, a beam of 10 m and a draft of 8 m.
 It displaced 4000 t surfaced and 5000 t while submerged.
 The complement of the submarine was about 100.

 The boat had one five-blade propeller powered by a VM-5 pressurised water reactor.
 It can achieve a maximum speed of 16 kn when surfaced and 23 kn when submerged.
 The K-43 could carry up to 8 SS-N-7 Starbright nuclear capable anti-ship cruise missiles.
 It had six 533 mm torpedo tubes which could carry 12 torpedoes or 12 SS-N-15 Starfish anti-submarine missiles.

 History

 In October 1986, the Soviet Politburo declared that they intend to transfer a Charlie-class submarine to India for training purposes.
 It was the first time a nuclear submarine was ever transferred to any other country.
 It was decided so as to prove Soviet Union's commitment to strengthening India.
 But some politicians expressed serious negative consequences due to the transfer.
-However, the politburo headed by Gorbachev decided that the political benefits outweighs the concerns.
+However, the politburo headed by Gorbachev decided that the political benefits outweighed the concerns.

 The Soviets, during the lease to India, would regularly inspect the submarine and handle the nuclear fuel.
 The Soviet media stated that the submarine would not carry any nuclear weapons.